Vitamin C - Why Is Vitamin C Important In a Child's Diet?

 19+ years 90 mg (male)/75 mg (female)

-Should You Give Vitamin C Supplements to Your Child?
+Should you Give Vitamin C Supplements to Your Child?

-What Are Vitamin C Foods?
+What are Vitamin C Foods?

-In a typical American diet, tomatoes, potatoes, and citrus fruits are among the most common sources of vitamin C. Additional sources include red and green peppers, kiwifruit, broccoli, and strawberries, brussels sprout, and cantaloupe.
-Even though it is not found naturally in grains, some breakfast cereals are fortified with vitamin C.
+Common sources of vitamin C in a typical American diet include tomatoes, potatoes, citrus fruits, red and green peppers, kiwifruit, broccoli, strawberries, brussels sprouts, and cantaloupe.
+Some breakfast cereals are also fortified with vitamin C.

 Food Name Serving size Milligrams (mg) per serving % daily value (DV)